davidhassell/cfdm/docs/source/tutorial.rst

 The following file types can be read:

-* All formats of netCDF3 and netCDF4 files can be read, containing datasets for versions of CF up to and including CF-|version|.
+* All formats of netCDF3 and netCDF4 files can be read, containing datasets for all versions of CF up to CF-|version|, including :ref:`UGRID <UGRID-mesh-topolgies>` datasets.

 ..